 Trailers are the most traditional style, and they're literally a trailer with a standing frame to hold on to.
 Trailers tend to lack the safety features and versatility more modern styles have, but they age better, because your baby can use them as a toy holder even when they don't need it as support any more.

-There's a few key things you should search for when you're looking to buy a baby walker.
+There's a few key things you should search for.
 Most of these are pretty obvious, but it's so easy to overlook them, especially when you're slightly frazzled from being a new mom!

 Did you know some walkers can actually be converted from sit down walkers to stroller types?